StevenMDixon/IJScript/README.md

 ## Conclusion

 JavaScript is a very quirky language and can be written several different ways.
-Not all of these ways are good, but the thing to keep in mind is that readable code is always better than non-readable code.
-Can you use some of the stuff from above to write your code? certianly! but good luck understanding it after a week.
+Not all these ways are good, but the thing to keep in mind is that readable code is always better than non-readable code.
+Can you use some of the stuff from above to write your code? certainly! but good luck understanding it after a week.
 Code like this belongs to the realm of minifiers and it should stay like that.
 If you have read this far I suggest forgetting everything you have read and actually pick up a widely supported style guide and study that.
 Is JavaScript a bad Language?
 I don't think so, I think it is only as bad as you make it.

 ### Guides on writing actual good code!